 You can show your ticket on your phone as long as the bar code is visible and can be scanned at the gate.

 What currency do I need on site?

 The Croatian currency is Kuna.
-However, to buy things at the festival site and around the campsite, you will need to use our cashless wristband system.
+However, to buy things at the festival site and around the campsite, you will need to use our Token system.

 Will there be any ATMs on the site?

 Yes, there will be ATMs on the site.
 Please note that day ticket holders won’t be able to access these ATMs and need to take all the cash they need with them.